mindspore-ai/mindspore/model_zoo/official/nlp/textcnn/README.md

 ## [Evaluation Process](#contents)

-- evaluation on movie review dataset when running on Ascend
+- evaluation on movie review dataset when running on Ascend/CPU

   Before running the command below, please check the checkpoint path used for evaluation.
 Please set the checkpoint path to be the absolute full path, e.g., "username/textcnn/ckpt/train_textcnn.ckpt".